gopollock/public-api/README.md

 ## Binary requests

-Pre-requirement for binary requests are generated protobuf, which would help you to serialize requests and deserialize responses.
+Pre-requirement for binary requests are generated protobuf.
+They would help you to serialize requests and deserialize responses.
-The full process of protos generating and usage is described in generate-protos guide **TODO: Add link**
+The full process of protobuf generation and usage is described in [generate-protos guide](https://github.com/gopollock/public-api/blob/main/generate-protos.md).

 **Public AccountService.login call**:
 ```